 The s-word flies more often than karate kicks, with plenty of other milder profanities (including the occasional f-word) landing blow after blow.
 Drinking and drug use land on the screen as well.

-The show’s sexual content also is more in-your-face than you might expect: Daniel’s high school-age daughter, Samantha, is subject to sexual harassment and assault.
+The show’s sexual content is also more in-your-face than you might expect: Daniel’s high school-age daughter, Samantha, is subject to sexual harassment and assault.
 And when she rebuffs her quasi-boyfriend’s advances, she becomes the subject of ugly and graphic rumors at school.
 A post-prom scene shows Johnny’s son, Robby, getting pretty steamy with his girlfriend, too.
-(We have no idea if they have sex, but it’s certainly not the type of behavior parents want their teens watching or possibly emulating.)
-Parents are also caught in intimate moments, and at one point, Johnny searches online for a way to tell his star pupil, Miguel, that he’s “banging” Miguel’s mom, Carmen.
+And it becomes pretty clear as the series continues that several high school couples are jumping in bed together.
+Parents and other adults are also caught in intimate moments, and at one point, Johnny searches online for a way to tell his star pupil, Miguel, that he’s “banging” Miguel’s mom, Carmen.
 And later, Johnny and Carmen are thrilled to learn Carmen is pregnant.

 And naturally, Cobra Kai has some violent moments.
 I mean, it is a show predicated, at least in part, on beating people up.
 And sometimes, even characters we ostensibly root for have moments where they’re just plain mean.
 (Season 3 opens with one of Johnny’s students stuck in a coma after “good guy” Robby kicked him off a landing in an all-out karate gang showdown at school.
-Season 4 shows one of Kreese’s old army buddies beat a man half to death.
-And someone’s even slashed with a sword in Season Five.)
+And Cobra Kai’s final season reveals that Mr. Miyagi may not always have been a defense-based fighter, since he may have been responsible for one man’s death and another’s hospitalization.)
+But a few characters are murdered, too.
+And one young karate champ falls on his own blade after allowing his anger to get the better of him.

 Ironically, though, it’s in the wake of those difficult moments that Cobra Kai, like its characters, finds a certain measure of redemption.